cedchauv/Grade-Prediction-API/index.md

 # Grade Prediction API

-This site will serve as a techblog for the development of a our grade prediction AI.
+This site will serve as a techblog for the development of our grade prediction AI.

+### Team ShallowMind members:

+Cédric Chauvet, Department of Information Systems, Hanyang University \
+Zachary Frank, Department of Computer Science, Hanyang University \
+Emyl van der Kooi, Department of Nuclear Engineering, Hanyang University

+## Introduction:

+## Dataset:

+## Methodology:

+## Evaluation and Analysis:

+## Related Work:

+## Conclusion: